 Approval of Distance Education Courses and Programs

 - Academic departments/program and other instructional units wishing to create distance learning opportunities should submit a prospectus to the Provost describing the proposed courses.
-The Distance Learning Council may create an application form that defines the minimal components of the prospectus.
+The Distance Learning Advisory Council will create an application form that defines the minimal components of the prospectus.

 - Courses and programs of study currently approved for the academic catalog do not require additional approval from the faculty senate or its committees to be taught as distance education offerings.

 - The Distance Learning Advisory Council reviews each semester’s proposed course schedule and advises the Provost regarding potential conflicting demands for limited distance education resources.